 Skip to main content

-Meal Prep Bowl Tips
+Plastic-Free Meal Prep Tips

-Meal Prep Bowl Tips
+Plastic-Free Meal Prep Tips

 From Prepped Meals to Bowl Preps

--A hearty base be it grains, noodles, or leafy greens
+• A hearty base be it grains, noodles, or leafy greens

--Protein whether it’s meat or tofu or anything in between
+• Protein whether it’s meat or tofu or anything in between

--Plenty of veggies (mixing fresh and roasted is yummy!)
+• Plenty of veggies (mixing fresh and roasted is yummy!)

--Something to add texture and make eating fun like nuts or seeds
+• Something to add texture and make eating fun like nuts or seeds

--A sauce to hold it all together
+• A sauce to hold it all together

 A Bowl Prepper’s Best Friend

+Traditionally, Sunday night is perfect for a weekly meal prep cooking session but everyone’s schedule is different and this type of meal prep works with a variety of schedules.
 Depending on how many different bowl components you’re whipping up, you can easily store each one in a Blue Water Bento container.
-These stackable containers come in a variety of sizes with a leak-proof silicone lid.
+These stackable containers come in a variety of sizes with leak-proof silicone lids.

 Stainless Steel Bowls To Go Where You Go

-They’re especially convenient if you make a few components on the stove.
+Plastic-free food containers are especially convenient if you make a few components on the stove.
 Allow them to cool in the stainless steel bento while you clean your kitchen.
 Plastics leach chemicals, like BPA and other unhealthy bisphenols, into food when heated.
 Just another reason to avoid plastic altogether.

 Once you have your beans, dressing, and protein stored in bentos, get some rest!
 Put together a fresh bowl every morning.
 You can always add or subtract to give yourself some variety throughout the week.
 That way lunchtime is always exciting.